Missing These Ol' Blue Eyes in Movies

 3. James Stewart

 Jimmy Stewart began his path to film greatness in the black & white movie era of the 1930s, and was usually billed onscreen as James Stewart.

 His first nomination for a Best Actor Oscar was for Mr. Smith Goes to Washington (1939) with Jean Arthur & Claude Rains, the same year he co-starred with Marlene Dietrich in Destry Rides Again.

 In 1940 Stewart co-starred with Margaret Sullavan and Frank Morgan in The Shop Around the Corner, a movie that has since been remade several times.

 He held his own with stellar co-stars Cary Grant, Katharine Hepburn, and Ruth Hussey, in The Philadelphia Story (1940) to win the Academy Award for Best Actor.

 Jimmy Stewart returned to films in time to earn another Oscar nomination for his performance as George Bailey in the perennial classic Christmas movie, It’s a Wonderful Life (1946), with Donna Reed and Lionel Barrymore.
 Unfortunately, colorized versions of It’s a Wonderful Life don’t do Stewart’s real blue eye color any justice.

-Alfred Hitchcock’s suspense classic Rope (1948) starring ‘James Stewart’ and Farley Granger, was the first major film he starred in that was filmed in Technicolor.
+Alfred Hitchcock’s suspense classic Rope (1948) starring ‘James Stewart’, Farley Granger, and John Dall, was the first major film he starred in that was filmed in Technicolor.
 Hitchcock cast him again in the color films The Man Who Knew Too Much (1956) co-starring Doris Day, and Vertigo (1958) co-starring Tippi Hedren, and fans loved the result.

 During the 1950s Jimmy Stewart starred in 22 films and earned 2 other Best Actor Academy Award nominations, for Harvey (1950), and Anatomy of a Murder (1959).
 During this era, other notable colour films starring Stewart included Bell Book and Candle (1958) with Kim Novak, The Greatest Show on Earth (1952) with Charlton Heston & Betty Hutton, and Rear Window (1954) co-starring Grace Kelly.
 The 1950s belonged to blue-eyed Jimmy Stewart (and his leading ladies)!